 1. The mobile metaverse server conducts big data analysis to further refine the accuracy of traffic flow simulation and situation awareness.

-2. Both UEs serving the real objects and the digital twins objects of the UEs can be identified by the mobile metaverse.
+2. Both UEs serving the physical objects and the digital twins objects of the UEs can be identified by the mobile metaverse.

 5.2.5 Existing features partly or fully covering the use case functionality